KernelWanderers/OCSysInfo/README.md

 ## Credits

+The following contains credits to all the people who helped assist in the making, testing, and polishing of this project.
+This project would be nothing without them.

 - @[Joshj23](https://github.com/Joshj23icy) — for extensive help in researching how to discover hardware information on Linux platforms, and providing a big portion of machines used for unit testing.

 - @[Flagers](https://github.com/flagersgit) — for general guidance, documentation reference, implementation ideas, general support, documentation, help in fixing the source code's faulty logic, and much, much more.